dscountergo/Azure-Line-Controller/README.md

    - Remember the device name (`OpcUaName`) – you will need it in your `config.json`.
    - You can create multiple devices if needed.

-3. **Connect to the Line-Controller**
+3. **Connect to the LineAgent-Azure**

    - Make sure your `config.json` contains the correct `OpcUaName` and OPC UA server address (`opc.tcp://localhost:4840/`) for each device.
-   - Start the Line-Controller application (see [Getting Started](#getting-started)).
+   - Start the LineAgent-Azure application (see [Getting Started](#getting-started)).

 4. **Simulation Details**

    - Each device simulates production data: status, workorder, good/bad counts, temperature, errors, etc.
    - Device state (`ProductionStatus`) is controlled only from the simulator UI.
-   - The Line-Controller system can only monitor device state and send direct method commands (e.g., EmergencyStop, ResetErrorStatus).
+   - The LineAgent-Azure system can only monitor device state and send direct method commands (e.g., EmergencyStop, ResetErrorStatus).

 5. **Limitations**
    - The trial version of IIoTSim may have a time limit (e.g., 30 minutes) and require a restart.